Momna-bit/read/README.md

 ),

 Calendar AS (
-    SELECT
+    -- Historical calendar, used only to train the seasonal index SELECT
         CAST([Date] AS DATE) AS CallDay,
         CASE WHEN USHoliday IS NOT NULL THEN 1 ELSE 0 END AS IsHoliday